 Polonius speaks the truth in Hamlet when he says, “Brevity is the soul of wit.”
-Keep your welcome tight and concise and everyone will think you did brilliantly!
+Keep your warm welcome tight and concise and everyone will think you did brilliantly!

 Start by welcoming everyone to the event and introducing yourself.
 This can be as simple as “Welcome to Redeemer Lutheran Church.
 My name is Susan.”

 This is just a brief explanation of what people can expect to happen at the event.
 This should be as simple as possible.
 You’re not breaking everything down at an atomic level, you’re just giving a quick synopsis.

 3. GIVE IMPORTANT PRACTICAL INFORMATION